Sterling rises as dollar falls, headwinds persist

 A gauge of sterling overnight implied volatility rose to a 2-1/2-month high of 11.50, suggesting traders expected higher-than-usual swings in the British currency on Wednesday GBPONO=FN.

-Infection rates from the virus have been falling and Britain said it will reopen shops on Monday together with zoos and drive-in cinemas.
+Infection rates from the coronavirus have been falling and Britain said it will reopen non-essential shops on June 15 together with zoos and drive-in cinemas.

 The initial shock of the pandemic to Britain's financial system is over, but another sharp repricing of risk is still possible, Bank of England Deputy Governor Jon Cunliffe said on Tuesday.